MisterV111/VoiceScribeStudio/tests/README.md

 VoiceScribe Studio includes a comprehensive cross-template testing suite for validating script generation across all templates and models.
 This testing system is accessible through:

 1. Command-line: Run tests via the `app.tests.run_tests` module
-2. Web interface: Access via the "Test Suite" button in the main application
+2. Web interface: Access via the Admin Interface in the main application

 ### Web Interface Access
-- URL: http://localhost:7861/ (when application is running)
+- Access via the Admin Interface at http://localhost:7860/
+- Click the "Admin Login" link in the top right corner
+- Login with:
   - Username: `admin`
-- Password: `testingsuite`
+  - Password: `admin123`
+- Navigate to the "Testing Suite" tab

 ### Features
 - Automated testing of all templates with various parameter combinations